 The worst of the bogs are located in the isolated northern section of the moor.
 Mist and fog are a constant threat everywhere.
-Despite these inconveniences Dartmoor remains a favorite walking centre.
+Despite these inconveniences, Dartmoor remains a favourite walking centre.
 There are numerous paths on the High Moor and in the valleys.

 Dartmoor is bestrewn with prehistoric remains.
 Bronze Age stone circles, enclosures, cairns, and isolated standing stones abound.
 There are remains of settlements at Grimspound and Standon Down, and several varieties of stone rows and circles near Merrivale.
 The moor is also famous for its "clapper bridges", with the best at Dartmeet and Postbridge.

 Dartmoor Photo Gallery - take a tour around the best of Dartmoor in pictures.

 17 Beautiful Photos of Dartmoor - our favourite photos from several family trips to Dartmoor